zainulbr/Forge.Viewer.Classroom.Trainning/README.md

-# Forge Viewer Classroom Trainning
+# Forge Viewer Classroom Trainning - With Extension
 [![LMV](https://img.shields.io/badge/Viewer-v1.2.23-green.svg)](https://developer.autodesk.com/api/view-and-data-api/)

 This the the minimal JavaScript needed to get a <b>Viewer</b> running, in only 10~ lines of code!